devwithbrian/send-pocket-money-frontend/README.md

 # 💸Send Pocket Money – Frontend (React + Vite)

 This is the **React.js frontend** of the Send Pocket Money application.
-It provides a UI for users to send money, view transaction history, and calculate fees and exchange rates.
+It provides a UI for users to register,send money, view transaction history, and calculate fees and exchange rates.
 Adverts are also shown on an add carousel.

 ---